Skip to content

 • run.name: Identifier for the model run.
 Used for organizing results and logs.

-• foresight: ["overnight"|"myopic"] Set to "overnight" for perfect foresight within one time horizon.
+• foresight: ["overnight"] Set to "overnight" for perfect foresight within one time horizon.
 Each horizon is solved independently.
-Set to myopic to obtain a sequential pathway of overnight horizons, with the result of the previous horizon acting as the brownfield for the next horizon.
+The myopic mode is currently unsupported.

 File Paths